-The Gouritz River Bridge
+The Gourits River Bridge

 For about 40 years this single-track bridge accommodated both road traffic and railway trains.
 In 1931 the railways built their own steel triple-trestled viaduct across the river.

-Old Gouritz River bridge
+Old Gourits River bridge

 .
 A third bridge was built downstream in the early 1970s but the only activity today on this structure is bungy jumping.